apodrugin/Sourcehold/README.md

 ### Mac OS
 Simply run `build.sh macos` from `apple` directory in the repository root.
 This script will install Homebrew and all necessary dependencies and build project.
 To build debug configuration pass `-t Debug` option to `build.sh`.

-**Note:** You should install Xcode before trying to build project using `build.sh` script.
-Also do not forget to pass `-c` option to `build.sh` if you build Mac OS version of the Sourcehold after iOS version.

 ### iOS
-Currently you can not build for iOS devices.
-Only iOS simulator is supported.
-To build Sourcehold for the iOS simulator run `build.sh ios-simulator` from `apple` directory in the repository root.
+To build Sourcehold for a iOS device or simulator run `build.sh ios-device -d YOUR_DEVELOPMENT_TEAM_ID` or `build.sh ios-simulator` respectively  from `apple` directory in the repository root.
 Script will install Homebrew and all necessary tools.
 Also it will compile and install SDL2 and FFmpeg libraries to `thirdparty/ios` directory in the repository root.
 To build debug configuration pass `-t Debug` option to `build.sh`.

 After building project with `build.sh` script you may also peform subsequent builds using Xcode.
 To do that simply open `Stronghold.xcodeproj` from cmake build directory.

 **Note:** You should install Xcode before trying to build project using `build.sh` script.
-Also do not forget to pass `-c` option to `build.sh` if you build iOS version of the Sourcehold after Mac OS version.
+Also do not forget to pass `-c` option to `build.sh` if you switch between iOS device, iOS simulator or Mac OS builds.

 ## Running
 Make sure you point Sourcehold to where your game data is located, which you can do using `--path=/your/path` or copy